Regene27/IMS_Java/README.md

   In receipts folder, contains each sale order receipt/report with the datetime when issued.

 ### 8. Lamda Expression and Inner Class
+- #### Lamda Expression
+Lambda expressions are used in conjunction with the forEach method to iterate over a collection of SaleItem objects (saleItems) and specify the behavior for each element, resulting in more readable and expressive code.

+The lambda expression is used within the forEach method to iterate over each element (item) in the saleItems collection.
+The lambda body contains a code block ({ ... }) that defines the actions to be performed for each SaleItem.
+The code block prints details such as the quantity, name, price per unit, and total price for each SaleItem to the console.

 ```java
     saleItems.forEach(item -> System.out.println(item.getAmount() + " " + item.getName() + " - $" + item.getPrice()
              + " each" + " - Total: $"+ item.getTotalPrice()));
 ```
+- #### Inner Class
+In this case, inner class is used to allows for better encapsulation of the exception and ties it closely to the logic of the generateSaleOrder method.
+It can enhance code organization and readability while limiting the visibility of the exception to the specific context where it is relevant.

+In Inventory Management System, an instance of InsufficientStockException can be created when an insufficient stock condition is detected during the sale order generation process.
+Inner classes have access to the members of the enclosing class.
+If needed, InsufficientStockException can access methods or fields of the InventoryManagementSystem class.
+This allows InsufficientStockException to access private fields or methods of InventoryManagementSystem if required.

 ```java
     public class InventoryManagementSystem {